Juan de Fuca Plate (soccer): History

 In 2013, the Plate became a two-team tournament following the Mariners decision to drop down to the Pacific Coast League.
 The Whitecaps U23 once again won the title in 2013, while the Highlanders won their first title the following year in 2014.
 After the 2014 season, the Whitecaps U23 PDL team was disbanded due to the creation of a professional second team, Whitecaps FC 2, in USL Pro, leaving the future of the tournament uncertain, with the tournament going on hiatus for 2015 and 2016.

 Following the purchase of the PDL Washington Crossfire by a Vancouver-based group in December 2016, which became the TSS FC Rovers, the Juan de Fuca Plate returned in 2017.
 In the revived two-team tournament in 2017, the Highlanders claimed their second title.
 In 2018, the TSS Rovers won their first title, defeating the Highlanders over the three legs.

 In December 2019, the Victoria Highlanders announced that they will be leaving USL League Two citing possible future sanctioning issues between club and federations involved in playing in cross-border leagues, departing for the Pacific Coast Soccer League for 2020, while plans were made for League1 BC inclusion for 2021.
 However, the TSS Rovers and Victoria Highlanders announced that the Juan de Fuca Plate would be contested in 2020, even though both clubs were not in the same league, however, it and a possible 2021 competition were both cancelled due to the COVID-19 pandemic.

-Beginning in 2022, League 1 British Columbia was established as a new semi-professional league in British Columbia (with some of the former PDL clubs joining the league - TSS Rovers, Victoria Highlanders, and the Whitecaps FC Academy).
-It was announced that the club whose teams accrue the greatest number of points across both the men’s and women’s divisions in an aggregate table would win the Juan de Fuca plate.
+Beginning in 2022, League 1 British Columbia (re-branded as British Columbia Premier League in 2026) was established as a new semi-professional league in British Columbia (with some of the former PDL clubs joining the league - TSS Rovers, Victoria Highlanders, and the Whitecaps FC Academy).
+It was announced that the club whose teams accrue the greatest number of points across both the men's and women's divisions in an aggregate table would win the Juan de Fuca plate.